Dihydrotachysterol is a type of vitamin D. It helps your body absorb calcium.

 |Available as||Oral solution (drops)|

-Dihydrotachysterol is a form of vitamin D. Vitamin D helps you to absorb calcium from what you eat.
+Dihydrotachysterol is a form of vitamin D. Vitamin D helps you to absorb calcium from the foods you eat.
 You need calcium to keep your bones strong, and to help your muscles and nerves work properly.
 If you have a low level of calcium in your blood, it can cause a number of different symptoms, including muscle cramps, pain and twitching.
 Low levels of calcium can be caused by a problem with your parathyroid glands, called hypoparathyroidism.
-Dihydrotachysterol is used to treat low blood levels of calcium when this is caused by hypoparathyroidism.
+Dihydrotachysterol is used to treat low blood levels of calcium when caused by hypoparathyroidism.

 Before taking dihydrotachysterol